 Today, New York is the world center for finance, advertising and fashion, but in the early 1900’s, it was the country’s largest manufacturing center for all types of apparel and sewn consumer products.
 Thompson was thriving as a quality supplier to the trade.
 In a 1905 book called “New York’s Great Industries” we found this entry:

-“James Thompson & Co. manufactures every description of Twin, Mosquito Nets, Buckram and Screen Cloth which are unsurpassed for quality and excellence”
+“James Thompson & Co. manufactures every description of Twine, Mosquito Nets, Buckram and Screen Cloth which are unsurpassed for quality and excellence”

 By 1910, the Valley Falls Mill had 1,600 spindles for yarn and twine, 200 weaving looms, 2 dyeing systems and 2 water-wheels.
 We employed 200 people at the Mill.
 Our office and warehouse in NYC was now at 16 Greene St.

 In the 50’s, Thompson added the growing Home-Sewing market to its mix of customers with new basic Cotton fabrics.
 In the early 60’s, we started importing raw Jute, dyeing it at the Mill into Burlap.
-Robert B. Judell took over the reigns as President from his father-and continues to this day as our energetic Captain!
+Robert B. Judell took over the reigns as President from his father.

 The 80’s decade was full of new product innovation and introduction.
 We developed sewn products for the Hotel, Food Service and Audio sectors.
 Flannel shoe mitts, Lemon Wraps and Speaker mesh covers continue to be vital Thompson products!
 In the fabrics area, we added Flannel, Duck & Canvas constructions and are now industry leaders with these fabrics.

 By 1992, our original Mill at Valley Falls, now over 100 years old, had to be closed.
 In 1993 we opened our Sewing operation in Hermosillo Mexico.
-Our New York offices moved to the lovely Murray Hill section of Manhattan, where we are today.
+Our New York offices moved to the lovely Murray Hill section of Manhattan.

 Today, we continue to change and grow, determined to move forward another 150 years as a true American Textile company!
 And yes, old James Thompson would be proud to know that you can still buy Buckram at his company today.

-Nick Griseto, formerly of Bradford Mills, took over the reigns as President in April of 2016.
+Nick Griseto, formerly of Bradford Mills, took over the reigns as President and CEO in April of 2016.